WirelessTestbedsAcademy/BasicCR/README.txt

 2 MHz (fixed).
 This app is only available for the TelosB (Tmote Sky) platform.
 During operation, LED 2 (blue) should toggle periodically.

-For testing purposes the app will also generate a message (cb_repo_query_msg_t / CBRepoQueryMsg.py) every time the user button on the sensor node is pressed.
-Upon reception of this message the backend should reply (send to the node) a cb_channelmask_msg (CBChannelMaskMsg.py) message that includes a bitmask of the free channels.
-Every time the node receives such a message it will toggle its second (yellow) LED and forward it over the wireless channel.
+For testing purposes install the ../../BAN/querytest on another node to send a message (cb_repo_query_msg_t / CBRepoQueryMsg.py) over the radio every time the user button on the sensor node is pressed.
+Upon reception of this message the SpectrumMonitorApp will forward the message over the serial line.
+Every time the SpectrumMonitorApp receives such a message it will also toggle its blue LED and green LED (green LED denotes successful sending over serial line).

 The RED LED should never turn on, it indicates an error.